Yevgeny Rodionov: Early life

 Yevgeny Rodionov was born on 23 May 1977 in the village of Chibirley, Kuznetsky District, Penza Oblast, to Lyubov Vasiliyevna and Aleksandr Konstantinovich Rodionov.
-His father was a carpenter and furniture maker, who died a week after his son's death.
+His father was a carpenter and furniture maker.
 His mother had a degree in furniture technologies.

-In 1978, he was baptized as a Russian Orthodox at the age of one year, but wore no pectoral cross until the first one was given to him in 1988 or 1989, while attending church together with his grandmother.
+In 1978, he was baptized as a Russian Orthodox at the age of one year, but wore no cross necklace until the first one was given to him in 1988 or 1989, while attending church together with his grandmother.
 His mother disapproved, but Yevgeny never removed the cross; later he began wearing it with a small string instead of the original chain.
 After finishing ninth grade at a rural school of Kurilovo in Moscow Oblast, he began to work at a furniture factory and trained to be a driver.
+Yevgeny’s parents, Aleksandr and Lyubov Rodionov separated when he was seven.